kdgutier/esrnn_torch/README.md

 # Pytorch Implementation of the ES-RNN
-In this repository we coded a pytorch class for the ES-RNN algorithm proposed by Smyl, winning submission of the M4 Forecasting Competition.
+In this project we coded a pytorch class for the ES-RNN algorithm proposed by Smyl, winning submission of the M4 Forecasting Competition.
 The class wraps fit and predict methods to facilitate interaction with Machine Learning pipelines along with evaluation and data wrangling utility.

 ## Installation Prerequisites
 * numpy==1.16.1